-Summary: This article digs into specific tips and actions an individual can take to prepare for a quarterly company meeting, using Ninety® software to support a productive and effective discussion.
+This article digs into specific tips and actions an individual can take to prepare for a quarterly company meeting, using Ninety to support a productive and effective discussion.

-In a perfect world, a team would clean out its "Short-Term Issues" list prior to the Quarterly meeting.
-Not even us here at Ninety are perfect about this, so we wouldn't expect you to be either.
+In a perfect world, a team would clean out its "Short-Term Issues" list before the Quarterly meeting.
+Not even we here at Ninety are perfect about this, so we wouldn't expect you to be either.

-Start with the Short-Term Issues list, if your team hasn’t been able to get through it in weekly meetings, consider moving them onto the Long-Term Issues list.
-You're primarily looking for what can be kept, what's already been done, and what merits being pushed to the Long-Term list.
+Start with the Short-Term Issues list.
+If your team cannot get through it in weekly meetings, consider moving them into the Issues Parking Lot.
+You're primarily looking for what can be kept, what's already been done, and what merits being pushed to the Parking Lot.

-The team should be populating the Long-Term Issues list with Issues during your regular Level 10 Meetings.
-Once you've gone through both lists, spend a few extra minutes organizing the Long-Term list.
-Add any info (in the title and details window) so the complete thought is captured, then give it a preliminary ranking (see how we rank below).
+The team should populate the Parking Lot list with Issues during your regular Weekly Meetings.
+Once you've gone through both lists, spend a few extra minutes organizing the Parking Lot.
+Add any info (in the title and details window), so the complete thought is captured, then give it a preliminary ranking (see how we rank below).
 Getting this done beforehand is helpful to streamline the Quarterly.

-Our recommended rankings of Long-Term Issues for a Quarterly
+Our recommended rankings of Parking Lot Issues for a Quarterly

 5 - Department Rock candidate

 2 - Can be pushed to the next Quarterly, deprioritized for now

 1 - I can't remember what this is to discuss and decide how to handle

 Where are you now?
 Where are you headed?